 We're home, but we're here to help

-While Metro Transit's Service Centers and the Lost & Found have closed to reduce in-person interactions, help is still available.
+While many Metro Transit employees are working from home to reduce in-person interactions, help is still available.

 - Customer Relations staff can answer questions about lost items, transit service and Go-To Cards from 8 a.m. to 4:30 p.m., Monday through Friday.
 Call 612-373-3333 or use this online form.

 - Transit Information Center representatives cal help plan trips from 6:30 a.m. to 9 p.m. on weekdays and from 8 a.m. to 4:30 p.m. on weekends.
 Call 612-373-3333 or text 612-444-1161.

 - Service Centers are open!
 Pick up a Go-To Card, find schedule information and more.
 Find more information here.

 Remember: Current Go-To Card users can add value or check their balance at any rail platform, at metrotransit.org or by calling 612-373-3333.
 Value can be added to Go-To Cards at any Cub Foods, Jerry’s Foods or Unbank location.
 New Go-To Cards can be purchased at metrotransit.org, or at any Cub Foods or Unbank location.